Friday, December 4, 2020

 11.Monster (2012)

-THE GOOD: Wow… I can’t believe I’m saying this, but the “posers” actually made a decent album here.
+THE GOOD: Wow… I can’t believe I’m saying this, but the “scabs” actually made a decent album here.
 Guess they needed to make a “practice record” in the form of Sonic Boom before finding their own chemistry as a band for this one.
 Even Tommy finally figured out how to properly capture Ace’s character on the track Outta This World, while Eric continued to channel Peter’s character on For The Love Of Rock & Roll.
 On top of that, Paul and Gene sound full of energy here!
 Even the bonus track Right Here, Right Now kicks ass!
 This ended up being the last studio album before the band announced their farewell tour (I’m pretty sure they mean it for real this time).
 Not a bad way to end things, I’d say…

 THE BAD: Back To The Stone Age is a ripoff of MC5’s Kick Out The Jams, but once again, I don’t really mind.
 The only track I legit don’t like is The Devil Is Me.
 It’s not bad, necessarily, just kinda boring, is all… Also, I enjoy Wall Of Sound, for the most part, but I also feel like something is missing on that track, in particular…